-The Russian bioregulator peptide for cartilage and joint support — part of the Khavinson family of short peptides, used in 10–20 day cycles for joint and connective tissue maintenance.
+A Russian bioregulator tripeptide (Ala-Glu-Asp) marketed for cartilage and joint support — part of the Khavinson family, used in 10–20 day cycles.
+Khavinson-lineage data; no peer-reviewed Western RCT.

 Cartalax is a short synthetic tripeptide (Ala-Glu-Asp) from the Khavinson bioregulator family — a group of Russian-developed peptides targeted at specific tissue types.
 Cartalax is tuned toward cartilage and connective tissue maintenance.